vtex-apps/flex-layout/README.md

 ### CSS namespaces

-Below, we describe the namespaces that are defined in the header.
+Below, we describe the namespaces that are defined by `flex-layout`.

 | Class name | Description                |
 | ---------- | -------------------------- |
 | `flexRow`  | The container of a row.    |
 | `flexCol`  | The container of a column. |

-## Rules and recomendations
+## Rules and recommendations

 - The highest level in a `flex-layout` is **always** made of rows.
-- It is only possible to add a `flex-layout.col` inside of a `flex-layout.row` - never as a first level block.
+- It is only possible to add a `flex-layout.col` inside of a `flex-layout.row` - never as a first-level block.
 - When creating levels, it is necessary to alternate between rows and columns.
-Inside a row, you can only place columns, and inside of columns you can only place rows.
+Inside a row, you can only place columns, and inside of columns, you can only place rows.
 - Each row and column can have as many levels as you need.
-- It is important to note that the flex layout not only improve the layout building, but also helps to make everything aligned.
-Gaps, margins and paddings can be passed down to `flex-layout.row` and `flex-layout.col` as props.
+- It is important to note that the flex layout not only improves the layout building but also helps to make everything aligned.
+Gaps, margins, and paddings can be passed down to `flex-layout.row` and `flex-layout.col` as props.
-- Be aware that the structure that you set in your flex layout do not affect only the organization of your code, but also reflects in the way that blocks will be shown and maintained in the Store Front CMS.
+- Be aware that the structure that you set in your flex layout does not affect only the organization of your code, but also reflects in the way that blocks will be shown and maintained in the StoreFront CMS.
-- It is always important to take the organization of both the code and the Store Front CMS into consideration when planning on how to apply the flex-layout into a page.
+- It is always important to take the organization of both the code and the StoreFront CMS into consideration when planning on how to apply the flex-layout into a page.

 ## Example usage